amirahnasihah/backend-development/03-introduction-to-express/README.md

 Multiple-choice options (select one):

-A.A restful api hosted at https://foo.bar/api/v1
+✅️A. A restful api hosted at https://foo.bar/api/v1

-B.An OS framework exposing bindings to a language
+B. An OS framework exposing bindings to a language

-C.Interface for interacting with an app
+C. Interface for interacting with an app

-D.All of the above
+D. All of the above

 **EXPLAINATION**